HelpBot Assistant

 Initial filter

-To apply an initial filter, you need to specify the filter criteria using the predicate object in filterSettings.columns.
+To apply an initial filter, specify the filter criteria using the predicate object in filterSettings.columns.
 The predicate object represents the filtering condition and contains properties such as field, operator, and value.

 The following example demonstrates initial filter configuration: